-All individuals are encouraged to report concerns about the failure of another individual to abide by any restrictions imposed by an interim supportive measure.
-The College will take immediate and responsive action to enforce measures previously ordered or implemented by the College.
+All individuals are encouraged to report concerns about the failure of an individual to abide by any restrictions imposed by an interim supportive measure.
+The College will take immediate action to enforce measures previously ordered or implemented by the College.